 top of page

-The OEA and the Zara Buren Memorial Foundation are proud to present Zara’s Legacy of Excellence, a Program that celebrates Ontario’s outstanding Junior Eventers across divisions (EV85-EV110), recognizing one excellent performance at each EC-sanctioned Horse Trial in Ontario in 2025.
+The Zara Buren Memorial Foundation (the Foundation), Equestrian Canada (EC) and the Ontario Eventing Association (OEA) are proud to present Zara’s Legacy of Excellence, a Program that celebrates Ontario’s outstanding Junior Eventers across divisions (EV85-EV110), recognizing one excellent performance at each EC-sanctioned Horse Trial in Ontario each year.

 The Program recognizes Juniors who achieve outstanding results as reflected in their final scores.
 The Junior with the lowest score at each Horse Trial will be eligible to receive a white, embroidered, Ogilvy Jump Profile saddle pad provided by the Zara Buren Memorial Foundation.